hoelzer-lab/ribap/README.md

 # Note, that Nextflow build-in parameters use a single dash "-" symbol.
 nextflow run hoelzer-lab/ribap -r $REVISION --fasta '*.fasta' --tree --bootstrap 1000 --outdir ~/ribap -w ribap-work

 # the ILPs can take a lot (!) of space.
-Use this flag to delete them on the fly.
+But you can use this flag to keep them anyway.
+Use w/ cuation!
-# Attention: you can not -resume already calculated ILPs when deleting them.
-nextflow run hoelzer-lab/ribap -r $REVISION --fasta '*.fasta' --outdir ~/ribap -w ribap-work --deleteILPs
+nextflow run hoelzer-lab/ribap -r $REVISION --fasta '*.fasta' --outdir ~/ribap -w ribap-work --keepILPs

 # Run with optional reference GenBank file to guide Prokka annotation.
 # ATTENTION: this will use the additional reference file for every input genome!